Tour Duration: 14-Day, 13-Night

 - After breakfast, drive to Kusumba (50 km, 1.5 hrs).
-Visit Kusumba Mosque, a beautiful stone-built mosque from medieval period.
+Visit Kusumba Mosque, a beautiful stone-built mosque from the medieval period.
 This is one of the six remaining stone-built mosques from the Sultanate period in Bengal, which is very well preserved.

 - Drive to Paharpur (60 km, 1.5 hrs) and visit Somapura Mahavihara, a Buddhist monastery from 8th century and a UNESCO world heritage site.
 This is the most impressive archaeological site in Bangladesh.